 While seeking simplicity, many people underestimate the effectiveness of seemingly banal daily routines.
 In this sense, we try to declutter our home with a wrecking ball before emptying the trash can.
-This is where a daily “good habits list” comes in.
+That’s where a daily “good habits list” comes into play.

 This article may contain affiliate links.
 Please see our disclaimer policy here.

 At the beginning of my minimalist journey, I was determined to get rid of at least 50 % of my material possessions.
 It seemed like a reasonable benchmark.

 I arranged a couple of boxes in my living room and started sorting.
 After a while, I realized that this would take more than a day.

 In the meantime, my trash cans were overflowing, my bathroom was dirty, and my desk was full of paper stacks.
 Oh yeah, I also had a gazillion of unread emails in my inbox.